 Introduction

-Settings for Laravel allows you to store your application's settings in the database.
-It works alongside of the built-in configuration system that Laravel offers.
+Settings for Laravel enables you to store your application's settings in the database.
+It can work alongside the built-in configuration system that Laravel offers.
 With this package, you can store application-specific settings that wouldn't make sense to store in a configuration file, or that you want end-users to be able to update through your application's UI.

-The package also offers caching on a per-setting basis out of the box, so no unnecessary extra queries are performed once a setting has been retrieved.
+The package also offers caching on a per-setting basis out of the box, so no unnecessary extra queries are performed when retrieving settings.
 The caching works no matter which driver you choose to use.
-The package can also encrypt your settings automatically for you as well if you need to store sensitive data such as passwords for a third-party service you need to be able to use later.
+The package also encrypts your settings automatically for you if you need to store sensitive data such as passwords for a third-party service you need to be able to use later.

-To get and retrieve stored settings, you can do it easily with the Settings facade or by using the settings() helper function:
+To get and retrieve stored settings, you can do it with the Settings facade or by using the settings() helper

 // Store